Alanak18/Tech-Titans-AQUAPONICS-/README.md

 ![image](https://github.com/user-attachments/assets/b667087e-0698-4a38-91ff-ad37fd4cabe1)

+## Aquaponics is a technique of combination of Aqua culture and hydroponics which helps us to do farming in the most sustainable way .
+This technique of farming can be implented even in the cities in balcony or in the terrace.
+This is an soilless mode of farming the nutrients which are requierd by the plants will be provided by the fishes inside the pond.
+Even futher the nutrients can added manually as well.But this was tough to monitor all by the humans , so we propose a solution based on AI to moniter and take desicions according to the level of pH, Dissolved oxygen, water  level , ammonia,niterate and etc.
 # Overview
 The envisaged project employs an AI approach for optimizing the management and performance of the aquaponics system with a decision-support system that is driven by real-time sensor data to predict and automate optimum control actions for maintaining desired water quality conditions.
 The overall task is split into two primary constituents.